stevenliatti/FestivalSearchEngine/README.md

 ## Features
 ![Mock up](mockup/homepage.png)

-- Welcome page with a search textbox and a swiss google map with a cached list of all main swiss festival as markers
+- Welcome page with a search textbox and a swiss google map with a (cached) list of all main swiss festival as markers

-  - API Route : Eventful (GET /events/search (position, categories, dates))
+  - API Route : Eventful (GET /events/search with this parameters : position, categories, dates)
   - Search : Eventful for performers, BandsInTown for artist's Facebook or images, MusicBrainz (maybe for later) to get more important stuff.
-Use Eventful for date and BandsInTown can complement Eventful, especially when searching a venue.
+Use Eventful for date and BandsInTown can complement Eventful, especially when searching an artist.
+Search can be made by artist, date, location and updates the markers displayed on the map.
+API Routes :
+    - Artist :
+      - Eventful : GET /performers/search
+      - BandsInTown : GET /artists/{artistname}/events
+      - MusicBrainz : GET /ws/2/artist/?query=artist:<artist>
+    - Date :
+      - Eventful : GET /events/search
+      - BandsInTown : GET /artists/{artistname}/events (artist id get from Eventful)
+    - Location :
+      - Eventful : GET /venues/search
   - BandsInTown also helps to get thumb images of groups.

 ![bubble](mockup/bubble.png)